Kwynto/gosession/README.md

 Download the GoSession project to your computer:
 > git clone https://github.com/Kwynto/gosession.git

-Go to the `./gosession/pkg/example3` folder or open this folder in your IDE.
+Go to the example folder or open this folder in your IDE.
+> cd ./gosession/pkg/example3

 Install GoSession
 > go get github.com/Kwynto/gosession